Programming-from-A-to-Z/A2Z-F25/05-bots/README.md

 - What were you not able to get to work?
 What challenges did you face?
 What are you hoping you might have time to learn how to do in the future?
 - Does the platform you chose make sense for your bot or do you think a different environment would be better?

 The [Bot Code of Conduct](https://github.com/Programming-from-A-to-Z/Bot-Code-of-Conduct/blob/main/README.md) was developed years ago in collaboration with the students in a previous A2Z class.
 It was focused on "Twitter Bots," I had hoped to have a discussion and update it to consider today's social media + AI landscape, perhaps this is something we can revisit later in the semester.
-As part of your presentation, consider reflect on the social impact and any ethical questions you considered as part of your process and documentation.
+As part of your documentation, consider reflecting on the social impact and any ethical questions you considered as part of your process and documentation.

 ## Add your assignment below via Pull Request